Serer creation myth: Roog's reorganisation of the Universe

 After the initial crisis on Planet Earth where humans, animals and plants fought against each other, Roog intervened and punished them all.
 The tradition states that, Roog was the father and mother of its creation who initially afforded some freedom to its first creation.
 However, after the first disorder, Roog organised the world on new foundations.
 That reorganisation was not a second creation but it would have profound effects on the Universe and particularly on Earth.

 Roog manifested its powers and will continue to manifest it.
 Serer phrases such as "Roog alone is king" and "We all come from the hand of Roog" are examples of conscience decision of divine intervention in the events of life, as in the destiny of nations and human kind.
 Roog will be present in the activities of humans and the cosmos.

 Though the trees were the hardest hit by their immobility, trees were afforded special status, such as the tree of life, ability to heal, homes to certain spiritual entities and ability to hear humans beings even the Pangool.
 They are the object of respect in Serer society.
 Deforestation in Serer country is almost unheard of.

 Animals were also severely affected by Roog's judgement.
 Although rendered wild and "mad", they still retain their instinct, though their relations with humans would be changed forever.
 Some became human pets others retained their freedom away from human habitation.
-Despite this separation, animals are respected and would form part of Serer temism.
+Despite this separation, animals are respected and would form part of Serer totemism.

 Humans were the least affected.
 The only thing they have lost was their original size and duration of life.
 Along with being giants, the first humans were believed to have had larger eyes and bigger bones than the present.
 Roog did not touch the human spirit.
 Instead, it allowed them to develop their minds and put their own branding on Earth.